Augusto Tasso Fragoso: Deposition of Washington Luis

 Dedicated to his professional career and far from political struggles, Tasso Fragoso refused an invitation to participate in the Revolution of 1930.
 The armed confrontation between government officials and revolutionaries throughout the country, however, ended up making him accept the request of General Mena Barreto who indicated his name to, as the longest-serving officer in the country, assume command of the military operation aimed at pacifying the country, and removing President Washington Luís.

 Then, together with General Mena Barreto and Rear Admiral Isaías de Noronha, he headed and led the Junta Governativa that replaced the deposed President and transferred power to Getúlio Vargas, commander of the revolutionary forces.

 On 30 March 1931, he returned to head the EME.
 He then participated in the fight against the Constitutionalist Revolution of 1932, but, considering himself sidelined from the most important decisions of that campaign, he again resigned as head of that body, on 22 August 1932.

 Judge in the STM

 On 22 April 1933, he was appointed Minister of the Supreme Military Tribunal (STM), a position he held until 19 February 1938, when he compulsorily retired due to the age limit.
 In reality, Tasso was 66 years old on that date and not 68, because his father, at the time of his enrollment in the Military School, had increased his age to reach the statutory minimum.
 His closed ones, aware of the circumstance, insisted that he require rectification.
-Tasso Fragoso refused the suggestion, claiming it would not be honest, after benefiting for years from his father's appeal, coming ouy to denounce him and annul him for personal gain.
+Tasso Fragoso refused the suggestion, claiming it would not be honest, after benefiting for years from his father's appeal, coming out to denounce him and annul him for personal gain.